bpietropaoli/THEGAME/README.txt

 	mkdir build && cd build
 	#to enable debug use -DCMAKE_BUILD_TYPE=Debug
 	cmake -DCMAKE_BUILD_TYPE=Release ..
+	#And then build the library
 	make

 This will build the libraries (static and shared) in build/lib/Release.

 The given main in Tests.c launches a ton of tests to check if everything is okay.
 If you built as told before, you can launch the test program with `make test`.

 Building the documentation
 ==========================

-Building the documentation requires doxygen.

-To build the documentation :

-	cd doc
-	doxygen Doxyfile

-This will build the html documentation under doc/html.
+Building the documentation requires doxygen and cmake.
+In your build directory, just call `make doc` after doing the steps described in the compiling part, this will build your documentation in generatedDoc/html.

 Please, check the documentation for the way to use this little library, get the references and the version notes.